junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > *Please tell me you aren't so stupid.
 Please not that.
 Don't you dare...*
 >
-> Castiel didn't realize his mind started praying, his hands not as stable as they used to be when he fumbled for the handle.
+> Castiel didn't realize his mind started praying, his hands not as stable as they normally were when he fumbled for the handle.
 They would have been trembling if he wasn't using his grace to force them steady enough to unlock the bars.
+>
+> "Dean!"
 >
 > His breath was caught and his heart pounded hard in a way he never knew it could, when he stepped in.
 >